Colleagues regard Bob as a true statesman in the construction industry.

 Bob’s impact and lasting influence on the trenchless industry and to the world of construction does not end with his tireless service on boards and other industry causes.
 Bob has always believed that his greatest and most lasting contribution to the construction industry comes through the power of mentorship.
 It is Bob’s strong investment in mentorship both at Michels and throughout this construction industry, where Bob’s influence and positive contributions to the industry are on display.
 On a regular basis, colleagues at Michels, and elsewhere in the construction industry, seek out Bob’s guidance and follow his strong examples of vision in the trenchless construction industry and personal integrity in business.

-Bob and his wife, Jone, reside in Fond du Lac, Wisconsin.
-They are both involved with several civic and charitable causes.
+Bob resided with his wife, Jone, in Fond du Lac, Wisconsin.
+He was involved with several civic and charitable causes.
 They have four sons and 12 grandchildren.